JaimeHyland/Mellifera/Testing.md

 * Console used to support the development of JavaScript code.
     * console.log used at various points to check values of variables and function outputs, whilst developing logic for site.
     * Upon site completion - the console was checked for any errors
-    * Once the site was completed, the console was checked for any errors on each page :white_check_mark:
+    * Once the site was completed, the console was checked for any errors on each page ✔:

 <div align="right">
     <a href="#contents"> ⇧ Back To Contents </a>